Actindo-AG/Documentation/BigCommerce/Integration/03_ManageBigCommerceSettings.md

 ## Manage multiple shipping addresses

-As the driver is not able to handle multiple shipping addresses, you must check a specific setting in *BigCommerce* to avoid failures during the import.
-Any orders utilizing multiple shipping addresses cannot be imported and will fail during the import.
+Although *BigCommerce* allows multiple shipping addresses, *Actindo* supports the import of one shipping address only.
+Any orders that use multiple shipping addresses cannot be imported and will fail during the import.
+To avoid failures during the import, you must check a specific setting in *BigCommerce*.

 # Procedure